runciter2078/EmployeeTurnoverPredictor/README.md

    ```bash
    pip install pandas numpy scikit-learn xgboost shap mysql-connector-python sqlalchemy
    ```
-   *(If using the alternative pipeline, also install imbalanced-learn, eli5, and tensorflow/keras as needed.)*

 2. **Configuration:**
    - Update the connection parameters (host, database, user, password) in the production scripts if you plan to load data from a database.